RefugeRestrooms/refugerestrooms/README.md

 Providing safe restroom access for transgender, intersex, and gender noncomforming individuals.

 REFUGE is an effort to fill the hole left by the now-defunct Safe2Pee website.
-It provides a resource for trans\* and queer individuals in need of gender neutral and other safe bathrooms.
+It provides a resource for trans\* and queer individuals in need of gender neutral and other safe restrooms.

 This project is open source.
 Feel free to contribute.
 We could use the help.